geudde/attic-chest/pages/13.reference/01.porden/docs.md

 At length he said — " My adverse fates prevail,
 " Blest be thy future hours, and thine the Veil !
 " Yet ere a gift so valued I resign,
-" Find me some maid whose form may equal thine ;
+" Find me some maid whose form may equal thine;
 " Nor let her outward charms alone allure, 580

-" Her eyes an index to a mind as pure :
+" Her eyes an index to a mind as pure:
 " If such the maid, whose flattering portrait shewn
 " My eager hopes too fondly deem'd thine own,
 N 2